Behind the scenes of our Agra food research: finding the best places to eat in the home of the Taj Mahal.

 We often feel like we’re on a scavenger hunt when we travel for EYW.
 Sometimes we have just three days in a city to find all the foods we’ve researched, come up with good alternatives, entertain new ideas suggested by locals we meet, identify suitable “burn it off” locations.
 Despite the inevitable last-day dash around said city to tie up loose ends, we’ve become super efficient at these tasks.
-But doing it in, say, Boston and doing it in Agra, a garbage-strewn Indian city congested with all manner of human and animal traffic, are two very different things.
+But doing it in, say, Boston and doing it in Agra, an Indian city congested with all manner of human and animal traffic, are two very different things.

 Last weekend, we arrived in Agra around 4:45pm after the 4.5-hour ride from New Delhi, tired but hungry and eager to get started on our to-do list.
 We’d already encountered a few obstacles—the honking fiend of a driver arranged for us by Scott’s company couldn’t speak English and didn’t know his way around Agra at all.
 I’d assumed we’d use tuk-tuks to get around in town, but it didn’t make sense to pay a series of drivers when we were already paying for one for the weekend.
 One who came with some air-conditioned respite from the 105-degree heat.
 So despite being generally anti-guide, we had to hire one in Agra.
 As a bonus, he’d take us around the Taj Mahal in the morning.
 (That is, of course, why anyone ever comes to Agra in the first place.)